yakovexplorer/Roblox-Freedom-Distribution-Guides/RCCServiceFFlagsFetchPatch/README.md

+***Note:** This guide is not intended for Rōblox Freedom Distribution; it targets versions significantly older than 0.347 (released in July 2018).*

+We've included the guide anyways for anyone who may need it.

+Credit to *SomeoneInTheWorld* for being the original author (@yakovexplorer on GitHub).

-# Force 2017- RCCServices to fetch FFlags
+# Force ~2017 RCCService to Fetch FFlags

-For some reason, Roblox decided that the "RCCService" FFlags should be only fetched when a Settings Key is present in the registry.
+For some reason, Roblox decided that the "RCCService" FFlags should be only fetched when a particular key is present in the registry.
 We should make it fetch FFlags no matter what.

 This guide is useful for launchers, and maybe some revivals.
 This guide is useless for 2018+ RCCServices, as they already fetch FFlags no matter what.
-We need a 2017- RCCService today.

-# Steps
+## Patching Guide

+A sample patch for is avaliable [here](rccservice.1337).

+### (1) Searching

-## 1. Search for "Read settings key: %s" in string references
+Search for `"Read settings key: %s"` in user-module string references

 Open x32dbg with your RCCService executable.
 Then click on "Symbols".

 ![Symbols image](x32dbg_NK5YxAOPM2.png)